Author Solutions: History

-On May 3, 2013, Penguin announced that on July 1 Andrew Phillips would be assuming the position of Author Solutions CEO, replacing longtime CEO Kevin Weiss who was leaving to take another position.

-On July 1, 2013, Author Solutions' parent company Penguin Group completed a merger with Random House to form Penguin Random House.
+In 2012, Pearson (which also owns Penguin Random House) acquired Author Solutions from Bertram Capital Management for $116 million.

 In 2013 Forbes magazine and Publishers Weekly reported that Author Solutions and its associated companies were being sued as part of a potential class action suit alleging deceptive practices.
-Damages of 5 million dollars were sought.
+Damages of $5 million were sought.
 Publishers Weekly reports that the suit has been filed in the Southern District of New York.
 In July, 2015, the court denied class action certification to the suit, and in August 2015 the lawsuit was "discontinued without prejudice" after a settlement was reached between the parties.
 A second case was dismissed in September.

-On December 31, 2015 Author Solutions, LLC was sold to Najafi Companies after on-going talks.
+On December 31, 2015, Author Solutions, LLC was sold to Najafi Companies, and is no longer associated with Penguin Random House.